awaitlink/vk-chat-bot/README.md

 npm install vk-chat-bot
 ```
 ## Example
 You can find the example in [`example/main.js`](https://github.com/sudoio/vk-chat-bot/blob/master/example/main.js).

+Also, you can take a look at the **step-by-step** [Heroku Chat Bot](https://github.com/sudoio/vk-chat-bot/blob/master/heroku_guide) guide.

 ## Usage
 #### 1. Preparation